 Because leading PEOs are established entities that operate with best practices and the latest technology, you can often save money as well as time by using a PEO instead of paying in-house staff to handle your human resources functions.

 Working with a PEO can decrease the cost to process your payroll and other accounting costs.
-A strong PEO will provide automated services that quickly and accurately handle payroll calculations and distributions.
+One of the best PEO benefits is when a company that can provide automated services that quickly and accurately handle payroll calculations and distributions.

 You can also avoid the costs associated with setting up an entity, which can sometimes be considerable and may result in a requirement for you to deposit significant funds into a foreign bank account that can only be used for specified purposes.

-An important benefit of using a PEO is the ability to hire, reassign, or terminate employees as the needs of your business change.
+It’s important to remember that one of the best PEO benefits is having the ability to hire, reassign, or terminate employees as the needs of your business change.
 There may be various reasons why you are unable to work staff, such as:

 - A pandemic